 Some Last Thoughts:

-Barista FIRE can really get you started to retire earlier.
-Being far from retirement age you can have the ability to keep working, but have a job you may enjoy more at a lower wage.
+Barista FIRE can get you started to retire earlier.
+Being far from retirement age, you can have the ability to keep working, but have a job you may enjoy more at a lower wage.
 Full retirement may be far for a lot of us, but having good financial planning will allow us to operate on our own time.

-You just need to have a savings plan to be able to cover some of the cost of living you may endure in retirement.
-Every month, just make sure that your sources of income can cover you for retirement.
+You need to have a savings plan to cover some of the cost of living you may endure in your future retirement.
+Every month, make sure that your sources of income can cover you for retirement.
 These side hustles will help give you financial security.

 What do you think?
 Would you do Barista FIRE?